Standards of Professional Courtesy and Administrative Orders

 III.
 Candor and Fairness to the Court, Counsel, and Others

-- Attorneys shall notify opposing counsel of all oral or written communications with the Court or other tribunal, except those involving only scheduling matters.
-Attorneys shall simultaneously provide to counsel for each party to the action by substantially similar mode of delivery, copies of any submissions, correspondence, memoranda or law, case law, etc. to the Court (e.g., if a memorandum of law is hand-delivered to the Court, a copy shall simultaneously either be hand-delivered or faxed to each party).
-If the Court requests the parties to submit a proposed order, written closing argument, or statement of a party’s legal position, unless otherwise specified by the Court, the submission shall be in the form of a pleading, memoranda, or proposed order and not in the form of a letter.
+- Attorneys shall notify opposing counsel of all oral or written communications with the court or other tribunal, except those involving only scheduling matters.
+Attorneys shall simultaneously provide to counsel for each party to the action by substantially similar mode of delivery, copies of any submissions, correspondence, memorandum of law, case law, etc. to the court (e.g., if a memorandum of law is hand-delivered to the court, a copy shall simultaneously be hand-delivered or faxed to each party).
+If the court requests the parties to submit a proposed order, written closing argument, or statement of a party’s legal position, unless otherwise specified by the court, the submission shall be in the form of a pleading, memorandum, or proposed order and not in the form of a letter.

-- Attorneys shall draft proposed orders promptly, and the orders shall fairly and adequately represent the ruling of the Court.
+- Attorneys shall draft proposed orders promptly, and the orders shall fairly and adequately represent the ruling of the court.
 Attorneys shall promptly provide, either orally or in writing, proposed orders to counsel for each party to the action for approval.
 Any objections to entry of the proposed order shall promptly be communicated.
-The drafting Attorney shall clearly advise the Court as to whether or not the proposed order has been approved by opposing counsel.
+The drafting attorney shall clearly advise the court if the proposed order has been approved by opposing counsel.

 IV.
 Efficient Administration of Justice

 - Attorneys shall not use the court system for the primary purpose of harassing, embarrassing, causing needless duplication of effort, or causing an adversary to incur unnecessary expenses.

 - Attorneys shall endeavor to stipulate to all facts and legal authority not reasonably in dispute.

 - Attorneys shall encourage principled negotiations and efficient resolution of disputes on their merits.